potcoin-repos/electrum-pot-server/HOWTO.md

 Instructions
 ------------

 ### Step 1.
-Create a user for running potcoind and Electrum-POT server
+Create a user for running potcoind and Electrum-Potcoin server

-This step is optional, but for better security and resource separation I suggest you create a separate user just for running `potcoind` and Electrum-POT.
+This step is optional, but for better security and resource separation I suggest you create a separate user just for running `potcoind` and Electrum-Potcoin.
 We will also use the `~/bin` directory to keep locally installed files (others might want to use `/usr/local/bin` instead).
-We will download source code files to the `~/src` directory.
+We will build potcoind from source code in the `~/build` directory.

     $ sudo adduser potcoin --disabled-password
     $ sudo apt-get install git
     # su - potcoin
-    $ mkdir ~/bin ~/src
+    $ mkdir ~/bin ~/build
     $ echo $PATH

 If you don't see `/home/potcoin/bin` in the output, you should add this line